ashankv/speech-music-player/DEVELOPMENT.md

 For some reason, "../bin/data/billboard_songs.json" wasn't working as a viable path for std::ifstream, although I had done the same in NaiveBayes when reading from the file.

 **Solution:**
 After a long time, I ended up using the absolute path of the JSON file for the std::ifstream, and this finally worked.

+**Problem 4:** _(Unresolved)_
+Only 10/20 images are being displayed on the screen.
+I need to figure out how to make a scroll view on the left side of the view.

+**Problem 5:** _(Unresolved)_
+I need an efficient way of implementing image buttons.
+Either I can make my own custom image button class that allows me to click on the image to play the song, or I can specify pixel regions where when mousePressed is called, it should play the song.